aws-samples/amazon-kinesis-data-analytics-examples/DeltaConnector/README.md

 Place jar files into the chosen S3 bucket and configure Kinesis Data Analytics application code location to point to .jar file.

 Start streaming data into Kinesis Data Stream and run first KDA application.
 After some minutes you should see parquet files and
-_delta_log folder were created /tickers folder in the S3 bucket.
+_delta_log folder were created in the S3 location that was configured above (runtime properties).

 Let first application run.
 Create another KDA application and configure its application code to point to .jar file that was built from /DeltaSource folder.
-Run second KDA application, after some minutes you should see parquet files and _delta_log folder were created under /tickers_agg folder in the S3 bucket.
+Run second KDA application, after some minutes you should see parquet files and _delta_log folder were created in the S3 location that was configured above (runtime properties).